xsynaptic/wordpress-gulp-starter-kit/readme.md

 * Stylesheets are post-processed with [cssnano](http://cssnano.co/), a [PostCSS](https://github.com/postcss/postcss) plugin with [Autoprefixer](https://github.com/ai/autoprefixer) baked in, eliminating the need for vendor prefixes.
 * [Sourcemaps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) are generated by [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) to make debugging stylesheets a snap.
 Note: all generated CSS is production-ready (*e.g.* minified and prefixed); sourcemaps only appear in the `build` directory.
 * Packages installed with Bower or npm are in the path by default so you can `@import` Sass files directly, as seen in `style.scss`.
 * This starter kit ships with [Normalize.css](https://necolas.github.io/normalize.css/) and [Scut](https://davidtheclark.github.io/scut/), a minimalist library of useful Sass mixins and functions for the post-vendor prefixing era.
-Both of these are easy to remove if you're not interested in them.
+Both of these are easy to remove if you're not interested in using them.